 I’m happy to report since the incidents, Odin’s training resumed and he obeys the sit/stay command at the front door.
 He’s gotten the come command indoors down pat but outdoors not so much.
 He’s obsessed with trees and the flying things that perch in them.
 Fortunately, he doesn’t go up too high but he’s never met a tree he didn’t like.

-We’ll be posting other photos exclusively at our Facebook fan page and other photos of us are featured every Sunday at the pawsome blog The Conscious Cat Don’t say anything, but I live in house full of mancats and Ruby and Allegra from Conscious Cats are kinda hot, if you get my drift.
+We’ll be posting other photos exclusively at our Facebook fan page and other photos of us are featured every Sunday at The Conscious Cat.
+Update: that feature was short-lived.

 On a less buoyant note, I’m not happy to report about my old feral porch pal Domino.
 He’s had a couple of burst abscesses on his leg causing him to limp for the past month.
 A round of antibiotics helped but several attempts to trap him so our vet (who makes house calls) can check him out, failed.
 We have a drop trap now and will do another round of Operation Domino next week.
 He’s pretty chipper all things considered and eager for all of our daily kitty meet and greet.
 He’s chosen this chair on the porch as his #1 summer bed.